RIEM News LogoRIEM News

 • Robot Talk Episode 135 – Robot anatomy and design, with Chapa Sirithunge - Robohub

-In episode 135 of the Robot Talk podcast, Claire interviews Chapa Sirithunge, a Marie Sklodowska-Curie fellow in robotics at the University of Cambridge.
-Sirithunge discusses the interplay between robot design and human anatomy, highlighting how insights from each field can inform the other.
-Her background includes a PhD in Electrical Engineering from the University of Moratuwa and academic roles in Sri Lanka before joining Cambridge in 2022.
-Her research focuses on assistive robotics, soft robotics, and physical human-robot interaction.
-Beyond her research, Sirithunge is also the founder of Women in Robotics Cambridge, an initiative aimed at supporting and guiding young women interested in robotics careers.
-The episode explores the broader themes of how robotic systems can mimic or complement human anatomy and the implications for developing more effective assistive technologies.
-Robot Talk continues to serve as a platform for discussing advances in robotics, AI, and autonomous systems.
+In Episode 135 of the Robot Talk podcast, Claire interviews Chapa Sirithunge, a Marie Sklodowska-Curie fellow in robotics at the University of Cambridge, about the interplay between robot anatomy and human anatomy.
+Sirithunge, who holds a PhD in Electrical Engineering from the University of Moratuwa and has experience as a lecturer in Sri Lanka, discusses how studying robots can provide insights into human anatomical functions and vice versa.
+Her research focuses on assistive robotics, soft robotics, and physical human-robot interaction, highlighting the importance of designing robots that can effectively interact with humans.
+Additionally, Sirithunge is the founder of Women in Robotics Cambridge, an initiative aimed at supporting and guiding young women pursuing careers in robotics.
+The episode emphasizes the mutual benefits of cross-disciplinary study between robotics and human biology, as well as the significance of fostering diversity within the robotics community.
+Robot Talk continues to serve as a platform exploring advancements in robotics, AI, and autonomous systems through expert conversations like

 roboticsrobot-designassistive-roboticssoft-robotshuman-robot-interactionartificial-intelligenceautonomous-machines